 I see myself coming here dressed up for a nice dinner or drinks or for a party.
 Special of the day sounded delicious – surf and turf of lobster and steak.

-Two very different Curacao beach experiences seen both in 1 very short day.
+Two very different Curacao beach experiences are seen both in 1 very short day.

 Hmm…with 17 beaches that would mean I would need at least 17 days to experience them properly…good thing they have Wi-Fi!